 - 1 1/2 cups all-purpose flour, or GF flour

 - 1/2 teaspoon fine Celtic sea salt or kosher salt

 - 1 cup sugar

 - 1 teaspoon baking soda

 Pre-heat oven to 350 degrees and grease up a Bundt pan.
-I always use a paper towel and some room temp butter to grease up my Bundt pan.
-Make sure that you grease the pan up along edges and middle.
+I always use a paper towel and some coconut oil to grease my bundt pan.
+Make sure that you grease the pan up along the edges and the middle.

 Measure out an overflowing 1/4 cup of coconut oil using a dry measuring cup.
 Add the solid coconut oil to a glass measuring cup and place it in the microwave for 35 seconds.
 By using the liquid measuring cup you can make sure that you have 1/4 cup once it melts.